 We're currently tracking the best iPhone 12 deals, including offers on the iPhone 12 Pro and Pro Max.
-Buy your phone from Apple, and you can take money off the cost of a new iPhone Pro model by trading in your current phone.
-Rebates range up to $515, though that would require you trade in an iPhone 11 Pro Max to get the maximum.
+Buy your phone from Apple, and you can take money off the cost of a new iPhone Pro model by trading in your current phone — between $80 to $525 off with an iPhone 7 or newer.
+It takes a very recent model to fetch the largest rebate.
 An iPhone X trade-in, for example, gets you up to $220 off a new iPhone 12 Pro or iPhone 12 Pro Max.
 Apple accepts phones from other manufacturers, too.

-Since Apple's iPhones came out, Samsung released its flagship Galaxy S21 lineup.
+After Apple released its new iPhones last fall, Samsung came out with its flagship Galaxy S21 lineup in 2021.
 To put the iPhone's prices in context with the other leading flagships, the iPhone 12 Pro costs the same $999 as the Galaxy S21 Plus; the iPhone 12 Pro Max is $100 cheaper than the Galaxy S21 Ultra.

 iPhone 12 Pro vs iPhone 12 Pro Max: Design